Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Open problems

 We recall \cref{rem:GParking} which points that the coefficient $[s_{1^{|\mu|}}]\bar{H}_\mu[\xx,q,t]$ is given by the polynomial $P_{\mu^t_2, \mu^t_3,\dots,\mu^t_{\mu_1}}(q)$, where

 and $\delta_T(i) = \sum_j a_j$ (here $j$ ranges over descendants of $i$ including $i$ itself ).
-This polynomial was already studied in the context of Macdonald polynomials -- when $a_2=\cdots=a_n = 1$ it is the inversion polynomial but it also corresponds to the generating function of parking functions with respect to the statistic called \emph{area}, and it is related to the Shuffle ex-conjecture -- see \cite{Haiman1994,HaglundHaimanLoehrRemmelUlyanov2005,CarlssonMellit2015}; in the general case a polynomial $P_{a_2,\dots,a_n}(q)$ has connections with \emph{Tesler matrices} and \emph{$(q, t)$--Ehrhart functions of certain flow polytopes} and it appeared in the context of Macdonald polynomials in \cite{ArmstrongGarsiaHaglundRhoadesSagan2012,LiuMeszarosMorales2016}.
-What is the relation between all these problems involving Macdonald polynomials?
-Is it possible to interpret Macdonald cumulants using operators such as the $\nabla$, or $\Delta$ (or some appropriate modifications of those), which were used in the Shuffle ex-conjecture and some other questions concerning the combinatorics of Macdonald polynomials (see \cite{Haglund2008})?
+When $a_2=\cdots=a_n = 1$ this is the inversion polynomial but this also corresponds to the generating function of parking functions with respect to the statistic called \emph{area}.
+This function appeared in the context of the Shuffle ex-conjecture \cite{HaglundHaimanLoehrRemmelUlyanov2005} proved recently by Carlsson and Mellit \cite{CarlssonMellit2018}.